19 days, 18 nights, approximately 3000 Miles

 Day 7: Tombstone to El Paso, New Mexico (279 miles)

 Riding south from Tombstone we will pass through the thriving town of Bisbee, now home to many artisans and artists, and past what was once one of the biggest Copper mines in the USA.
 From Bisbee we head towards Douglas which lies on one of the major USA/Mexico border posts, though we will only give the Mexicans a wave before continuing our journey eastwards towards El Paso.
 This part of the journey takes us through some of the most deserted roads in southern USA via the famous Geronimo Surrender Monument at Apache, a truly inspiring days riding.
 Our evening gives us the opportunity to eat at a number of restaurants near our hotel on the outskirts of El Paso.

 First stop will be at “The Largest Harley Davidson Dealers in the USA” Barnett Harley Davidson in El Paso – huge and amazing!
 Our ride soon sees cruising out of New Mexico and into the wide open spaces of Texas.
-Next stop is the Davis Mountains where we may have the chance to call in at the McDonald Space Observatory before wending our way down through Fort Davis to our overnight stay in the town of Alpine.
+We’ll take the quiet, twisty roads through the Davis Mountains for some fun riding, before wending our way down through the quaint little town of Fort Davis, then on to our overnight stay in the town of Alpine.

 The back roads of western Texas are virtually traffic free and the sheer scale of this vast State really starts to become apparent.
 Small towns dot the road on our journey south and the odd wrangler may well be seen going about his daily business.
 Lunch will be in the busy town of Del Rio and our afternoon moves us on east to the thriving city of San Antonio, Texas.